UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

 .. tabs::

-  .. tab:: HPC2N, NSC, and UPPMAX
+  .. tab:: HPC2N and UPPMAX

       For HPC2N and UPPMAX users, once logged into the remote desktop, the procedure for starting the MATLAB GUI is the same as what was shown above to start it at the command line, except that the ``-nodisplay`` flag is omitted (as are ``-nodesktop -nosplash`` if applicable).
 You should still include ``-singleCompThread``!